seyong2/portfolio/docs/cat-emtion-detector/region-detection.md

 layout: default
 ---

-In [How to Detect Cat Facial Landmarks?](https://seyong2.github.io/portfolio/docs/cat-emtion-detector/prep.html), the second step in the **cat emotion detection framework** is to **identify the center points of five primary facial regions:
+In [How to Detect Cat Facial Landmarks?](https://seyong2.github.io/portfolio/docs/cat-emtion-detector/prep.html), the second step in the **cat emotion detection framework** is to **identify the center points of five primary facial regions**:

 - Two eyes
 - Nose and mouth